How To Substitute Yarn In A Knitting Pattern (An Easy Guide)

 Why Would You Choose To Substitute The Yarn?

-Also, let’s say you are allergic to a certain fiber, for example, alpaca fibers.
+Also, let’s say you are allergic to a particular fiber, for example, alpaca fibers.

-Does that mean you can’t make certain patterns using this yarn?
+Does that mean you can’t make specific patterns using this yarn?
 No…

 It means you are going to learn to substitute this yarn with one that you can use/like.